Notices and Newsletters

 2018 Annual General Meeting

-The 2018 Annual General Meeting will be held at 2.30pm on Saturday 21st April at Douai Abbey, Upper Woolhampton, RG7 5TQ.
-Following the AGM the Abbot, Geoffrey Scott, will give a short talk on Monastic Libraries.
+The 2018 Annual General Meeting was held at 2.30pm on Saturday 21st April at Douai Abbey, Upper Woolhampton, RG7 5TQ.
+Following the AGM the Abbot, Geoffrey Scott, gave a short talk on Monastic Libraries.
+Members were able to visit the library and archive.

 Launch of Berkshire Record Society volume 25, Records of Reading Abbey, at St James's Church, Reading, at 3pm on Saturday 23rd June 2018.

 The Chairman and Council of the Berkshire Record Society cordially invite members of the Berkshire Record Society, the Friends of Reading Abbey, the Friends of Reading Museum, and members of St James's congregation, to join them to celebrate the publication of Professor Brian Kemp's edition of Records of Reading Abbey.